 If you’re wondering what alcohol to take to a festival I’ve written a whole blog post on the Best Alcohol for Festivals.

 26. Bags of wine – they’re the cheapest and lightest way to get your fix in.
-Saves hundreds.
+You could save hundreds, well, the rate I drink anyway.

 27. Reusable plastic cups – can help for alcohol consumption at the tent.
 These pop up beer cups are also a good idea, so you’re ready at a moment’s notice, and don’t damage the environment.